llouiz/llouiz/README.md

 ### Yo!
-I'm Luiz Carlos 👋, just another person hunting new bugs.
+I'm Luiz Carlos 👋.
+Just another person hunting new bugs.

 - 💬 Ask me about: Technology, travels
 - 📣 We can talk in: English or Portuguese